Based on vendor data and engineering estimates, calculate capacitor reliability for use in system modeling.

 Expected Failure Mechanisms and Life Data

-The most likely failure mechanism for capacitors is dielectric breakdown.
+The most likely failure mechanism for capacitors is a dielectric breakdown.

 This can occur due to manufacturing defects, power line transients and over time by dielectric degradation.
-Assuming assembly process controls and adequate circuit protection are in place, the dominate life limiting failure mechanism is dielectric degradation and eventually dielectric breakdown.
+Assuming assembly process controls and adequate circuit protection are in place, the dominant life-limiting failure mechanism is dielectric degradation and eventually dielectric breakdown.

 The ripple current contributes to the internal heating and the acceleration of the dielectric degradation.